 My total take-home income this month was £2,431.
-This is comprised of my salary from my full-time job, my May matched betting profits, interest, and growth of my investments (see FIRE fund).
+This is comprised of my salary from my full-time job, my May matched betting profits, interest, and other stuff.
 Learn how you can easily make £500+ per month tax-free with matched betting here.

 In May, I spent a total of £1,028 (breakdown in graphs below).
 As usual, rent is my biggest expense making up half of my total expenses.
 This really makes me consider moving somewhere cheaper!